Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 handled correctly.
 The categorization happens from an Azure Function where we need to send some metadata of the messages.

-If a device is not configured for a single gateway - no gateway assigned - we reach out to the function to determine, if a particular message from a device was already processed.
+If a device is not configured for a single gateway (i.e. no gateway is assigned) we reach out to the function to determine, if a particular message from a device was already processed.

 ```mermaid